-Investment ConsiderationsThe purchase and ownership of the Bonds are subject to special investment considerations and all prospective purchasers are urged to examine carefully the entire Official Statement for a discussion of investment risks, including particularly the section captioned "INVESTMENT CONSIDERATIONS."

-THE DISTRICT

-(the "Commission" or "TCEQ"), dated March 7, 2013.
-The District presently contains approximately 618 acres of land after an exclusion of approximately 111 acres of land in July 2017 and annexation of approximately 105 acres of land in August 2017.
-The District is comprised of three non-contiguous tracts of land located entirely within Travis County and within the city limits of the City of Leander (the "City"), which City is located approximately 25 miles northwest of the central business district of the City of Austin, Texas.
+Engineer .Pape-Dawson Engineers, Inc., Austin, Texas.
+Paying Agent/Registrar .UMB Bank, N.A., Austin, Texas.
+Investment considerations .The purchase and ownership of the Bonds are subject to special investment considerations and all prospective purchasers are urged to examine carefully the entire Official Statement for a discussion of investment risks, including particularly the section captioned "INVESTMENT CONSIDERATIONS."
+THE DISTRICT Description The District was created by order of the Texas Commission on Environmental Quality (the "Commission" or "TCEQ"), dated March 7, 2013.
+The District presently contains approximately 714 acres of land after an annexation of approximately 93 acres of land and exclusion of approximately 134 acres of land in August 2017.
+The District has accepted a petition for the annexation of an additional 8.04 acres but has yet to complete the annexation process.
+The District is comprised of two non-contiguous tracts of land located entirely within Travis County and within the city limits of the City, which City is located approximately 25 miles northwest of the central business district of the City of Austin, Texas.
 The District lies wholly within the corporate limits of the City.

-Status of Development......The District is being developed primarily for single family residential purposes by Travisso, Ltd. (the "Developer"), a Texas limited partnership, as Travisso.
-Water, sanitary sewer, and drainage facilities have been constructed to serve Travisso, Phase 4, Sections 1 through 3, 5, and 6 (consisting of approximately 234 acres of land developed into 567 single-family residential lots).
-As of March 1, 2024, the District contained 179 single-family homes completed and occupied, 8 single-family homes completed and not occupied, 224 single-family homes in various stages of construction, and 156 developed lots available to new home construction.
+Status of Development The District is being developed primarily for single family residential purposes by Travisso, Ltd. (the "Developer"), a Texas limited partnership, as Travisso.
+Water, sanitary sewer, and drainage facilities have been constructed to serve Travisso, Phase 3, Sections 4 through 8 and Travisso, Phase 5, Sections 1 and 2 (consisting of approximately 208 acres of land developed into 491 single-family residential lots).
+As of March 1, 2024, the District contained 477 single-family homes completed and occupied, 11 single-family homes completed and not occupied, 3 single-family homes in various stages of construction, and no developed lots available to new home construction.
 Builders in the District include Taylor Morrison Toll Brothers, and Drees Custom Homes.
-New homes in the District range in offering prices from approximately \$650,000 to over \$1,500,000.

-Construction of water, sanitary sewer, and drainage facilities to serve Travisso, Phase 4, Section 8 and Phase 5, Section 3 (approximately 48 acres of land being developed into 138 single-family residential lots) is underway and lots are expected to be available for home construction in the 2nd quarter of 2024.
-Construction of water, sanitary sewer, and drainage facilities to serve Travisso, Phase 4, Sections 9 and 10 (approximately 48 acres of land being developed into 131 single-family residential lots) is also underway and lots are expected to be available for home construction in the 4th quarter of 2024.

-In addition to the development described above, the District contains approximately 211 acres of developable land which are not provided with underground water, sanitary sewer and drainage facilities.
+New homes in the District range in offering prices from approximately \$650,000 to over \$2,000,000.
+In addition to the development described above, the District contains approximately 315 acres of developable land which are not provided with underground water, sanitary sewer and drainage facilities.
 Substantially all of such acreage is owned by the Developer.
-Approximately 77 acres of land are contained in drainage and detention easements and recreational and open space areas.
+Approximately 191 acres of land are contained in drainage and detention easements and recreational and open space areas.
 See "THE DISTRICT - Status of Development."

-substantial asset consists of the land in Travisso.
+The Developer The Developer was created for the sole purpose of developing Travisso and its only substantial asset consists of the land in Travisso.
 The general partner of the Developer is TMC Travisso GP, LLC, a Texas limited liability company, and its limited partners are TMC Travisso LP, LLC, a Texas limited liability company, and Toll Austin TX, LLC, a Texas limited liability company.
 TMC Travisso GP, LLC and TMC Travisso LP, LLC are wholly owned by Taylor Morrison Home Corp., a publicly held company, the stock of which is listed on the New York Stock Exchange.
 Toll Texas is wholly owned by Toll Brothers Inc, a publicly held company, the stock of which is listed on the New York Stock Exchange.